mfouda/epsilon/README.md

 ## Installation

-The epsilon C++ code currently has some standard library dependencies which are not bundled as part of the python package.
-These must be installed before compiling and installing the epsilon package with `pip`.

 We assume that CVXPY has already been installed, see instructions at http://www.cvxpy.org/en/latest/install/index.html.

+The epsilon C++ code has library dependencies which are not bundled as part of the python package.
+These must be installed before the `epsilon` package itself.

 ### Installation on Mac OS X